• Skip to primary navigation

 How to Prevent Kombucha Bottles from Exploding During 2nd Fermentation

-In this post, we’re going to look at why bottles explode and how to prevent them from ruining your kombucha or beer crafting experience.
+This post will examine why bottles explode and how to prevent them from ruining your kombucha or beer crafting experience.
+Check out my review of the best bottles for kombucha brewing.

 What Causes Bottles to Explode while Fermenting?